David Wecht: Career

 upon D.A.
 Castor’s decision."
 Cosby's conviction was overturned and any further prosecution was barred.
 The decision also lamented what Wecht sees as the judiciary permitting testimony akin to character attacks.

+In May 2026, Wecht left the Democratic Party to become a political independent, citing concerns of rising antisemitism within the Democratic Party, stating that "increasingly, it has moved from the fringe to the mainstream.
+It is the duty of all good people to fight this virus, and to do so before it is too late."
+In his statement about why he was leaving the party, Wecht stated quote, “Nazi tattoos, jihadist chants, intimidation and attacks at synagogues, and other hateful anti-Jewish invective and actions are minimized, ignored, and even coddled."

 Personal life

 Wecht is married and has four children.